bbastiuk/chef-mate/README.md

 - **Meal Planning:** Plan meals for the week with ease.
 - **Pantry Management:** Keep track of what you have at home.

+## Deployed Project

+You can view the live version of the project here: [Chef Mate](https://chef-mate.onrender.com/)

 ## Installation

 1. Clone the repository: